davidsbatista/davidsbatista.net/_posts/2023-09-15-Generative_AI_LLMs-Coursera.md

 - __Goal__:

-- __Actions__:

-- __Environment__:

-- __Objective__:

-- __Reward__:
+- __Actions__: the act of generating text, this could be a single word, a sentence, or a longer form text, depending on the task specified by the user.

+- __Environment__: the context window of the model, the space in which text can be entered via a prompt.

-- its objective is to generate text that is perceived as being aligned with the human preferences, i.e.: helpful, accurate, and non-toxic.
+- __Objective__: to generate text that is perceived as being aligned with the human preferences, i.e.: helpful, accurate, and non-toxic.

-- environment is the context window of the model, the space in which text can be entered via a prompt.
+- __Reward__: assigned based on how closely the completions align with human preferences.

+---

 - The state that the model considers before taking an action is the current context.
 That means any text currently contained in the context window.

-- The action here is the act of generating text.
-This could be a single word, a sentence, or a longer form text, depending on the task specified by the user.

 - The action space is the token vocabulary, meaning all the possible tokens that the model can choose from to generate the completion.

 - How an LLM decides to generate the next token in a sequence, depends on the statistical representation of language that it learned during its training.
 At any given moment, the action that the model will take, meaning which token it will choose next, depends on the prompt text in the context and the probability distribution over the vocabulary space.

-- The reward is assigned based on how closely the completions align with human preferences.
+---

 Given the variation in human responses to language, determining the reward is more complicated: One way you can do this is to have a human evaluate all of the completions of the model against some alignment metric, such as determining whether the generated text is toxic or non-toxic.
 This feedback can be represented as a scalar value, either a zero or a one.
 The LLM weights are then updated iteratively to maximize the reward obtained from the human classifier, enabling the model to generate non-toxic completions.

 However, obtaining human feedback can be time consuming and expensive.

 As a practical and scalable alternative, you can use an additional model, known as the reward model, to classify the outputs of the LLM and evaluate the degree of alignment with human preferences.

 You'll start with a smaller number of human examples to train the secondary model by your traditional supervised learning methods.
 Once trained, you'll use the reward model to assess the output of the LLM and assign a reward value, which in turn gets used to update the weights off the LLM and train a new human aligned version.
 Exactly how the weights get updated as the model completions are assessed, depends on the algorithm used to optimize the policy.

-## reward model

-### collect data and training a reward model
+### Reward Model

+#### Collect Data and Training a Reward Model

 - select a model which has capability for the task you are interested
 - LLM + prompt dataset = produce a set of completions